Integrated Localization, Mapping, and Communication through VCSEL-Based Light-emitting RIS (LeRIS): Introduction

 Building upon the need for joint localization, mapping, and communication, multi-functional RISs are envisioned to evolve beyond passive signal control and to support multiple functions that provide further intelligence for PWEs, in addition to their wavefront manipulation role.
-In this direction, current research primarily explores this vision by enhancing the electromagnetic capabilities of the surface through simultaneous reflection and refraction, combined with advanced configuration schemes, thereby increasing the available degrees of freedom to balance communication reliability with sensing and localization accuracy \cite{MFRIS2025,MFRIS2024}.
-However, relying solely on electromagnetic configuration to multiplex several functionalities may introduce performance trade-offs, since optimizing the RIS for one task can compromise its effectiveness for another.
-As a result, multi-functional RISs are expected to evolve through lightweight architectural extensions, where complementary elements are incorporated to enhance environmental awareness without undermining their fundamental wavefront manipulation role.
+In this direction, current research primarily pursues this objective by extending the electromagnetic operation of RISs through simultaneous reflection and transmission, together with configuration strategies that allocate its available degrees of freedom among communication, sensing, and localization tasks \cite{MFRIS2025,MFRIS2024}.
+Although such approaches preserve a fully electromagnetic implementation, the same surface aperture and configuration resources must support multiple objectives, rendering the achievable communication and sensing performance inherently coupled.
+Consequently, improving the RIS configuration for one functionality may reduce its effectiveness for another, which motivates lightweight architectural extensions that provide environmental awareness without constraining the wavefront manipulation required for communication.

 Among the possible architectural extensions, optical sources stand out as candidates that can enhance the environmental awareness of PWEs \cite{Tyrovolas2025Leris}.
 In more detail, optical sources exhibit propagation characteristics that enable precise extraction of spatial information, since their predominantly line-of-sight (LoS) behavior limits sensitivity to scattering and provides stable references for position and orientation that can be extracted through multiple inherent degrees of freedom, such as intensity or angular features \cite{ghassemlooy2019optical}.
 At the same time, these measurements can be obtained with low complexity, since spatial parameters evolve slowly, and their operation in a distinct spectral domain ensures that these functions remain isolated from the spectrum manipulated by the RISs.
-Collectively, these characteristics highlight optical sources as a promising pathway for evolving RISs into multi-functional platforms capable of jointly supporting localization, mapping, and communication.
+Therefore, optical sources can complement the wavefront manipulation functionality of RISs and enable the joint support of localization, environmental mapping, and communication within the same PWE architecture.